tlambert03/cmap/README.md

 This represents the parsed colors and their positions along the colormap.
 It can be cast to an (N, 5) numpy array (position, r, g, b, a), and provides a number of object-oriented api conveniences (`.colors`, `.stops`, `__getitem__`, `to_lut`).

-## Inspiration and Alternatives

-Other libraries providing colormaps:

-> TODO: list other colormap libraries, their dependencies, and their primary features.

 ## Current Third Party Support

 The `cmap.Colormap` object has convenience methods that allow it to be used with a number of third-party colormap objects.
 If you would like to see support added for a particular library, please open an issue or PR.